theobald-software/helpcenter.theobald-software.github.io/projects/xtract-universal/docs/knowledge-base/access-data-from-the-sap-public-cloud.md

 ### About Communication Scenarios

 *Communication Scenarios* are used to exchange data between the SAP Cloud and external systems. <br>
-You can use the **Display Communication Scenarios** app in the SAP Public Cloud to look up available *Communication Scenarios* that provide access to BAPIs / Function Modules, e.g., SAP_COM_0109 includes BAPIS that are used for Sales Order Integration.
+You can use the **Display Communication Scenarios** app in the SAP Public Cloud to look up available *Communication Scenarios* that provide access to BAPIs / Function Modules, e.g., the *Communication Scenario* SAP_COM_0109 includes BAPIS that are used for Sales Order Integration.

 In *Communication Scenarios* BAPIs / Function Modules are listed as Service Type *RFC*:

 ![display-communication-scenarios](../assets/images/articles/bapi/sap-cloud/Display-Communication-Scenarios.png)